Ratchanok Intanon: 2018

-2019–20
+2019 - 2020

-In 2019, Intanon won the Malaysia Masters Super 500, defending her title by winning in straight games for all her matches, including the final where she beat Carolina Marín.
+In 2019, Ratchanok won the Malaysia Masters Super 500, defending her title by winning in straight games for all her matches, including the final where she beat Carolina Marín.
 At the final of German Open Super 300, she lost to Akane Yamaguchi in three games, losing 23–25 in the deciding game.
 She then won her third India Open title by beating He Bingjiao.
-This was Intanon's first victory over her.
+This was Ratchanok's first victory over her.
 She lost the final of Thailand Open to Chen Yufei in two games.
-She won the bronze medal at Basel World Championship after losing to Nozomi Okuhara in the semifinals.
-Intanon was one point away from winning the Korea Open against He Bingjiao, but she saved four match points and won the next game.
+She won the bronze medal at Basel World Championship after losing to Nozomi Okuhara in the semi-finals.
+Ratchanok was one point away from winning the Korea Open against He Bingjiao, but she saved four match points and won the next game.

-Intanon failed an out-of-competition drug test in April but was not banned by the BWF.
+Ratchanok failed an out-of-competition drug test in April but was not banned by the BWF.
 The BWF statement reads: "The ethics hearing panel determined Ms. Ratchanok Intanon committed an anti-doping rule violation, but as the athlete was able to demonstrate that her adverse analytical finding was related to the ingestion of meat contaminated with clenbuterol, she was found to bear no fault or negligence for the violation, and thus no period of ineligibility has been imposed on her."
 She lost again to Chen Yufei in the final of the Hong Kong Open.
 She participated in the World Tour Finals, where she beat Busanan Ongbamrungphan, lost to Tai Tzu-ying, and lost to Nozomi Okuhara in the last group match.
-Intanon's first title of 2020 came when she won the Indonesia Masters title by beating Carolina Marín in three game.
+Ratchanok's first title of 2020 came when she won the Indonesia Masters title by beating Carolina Marín in three game.